 Can’t stop collecting old records?
-Fans of their rich sound and tactile joys should beeline to the Bastille Design Center on January 30th to browse some 50,000 high-quality records, covering genres from jazz to hip-hop, rock to Motown.
+Fans of their rich sound and tactile joys should beeline to the Espace Reuilly cultural center on January 29th to browse some 100,000 high-quality records, covering genres from jazz to hip-hop, rock to Motown.
 See more info on the event at the official Facebook page.

 Ready to book your January Trip?

-I’d also argue that travel insurance is a pretty crucial part of preserving your peace of mind.
-You can generate a personalized quote from World Nomads and compare trusted policies here.
+Considering travel insurance for your trip to France?
+You can generate a personalized quote from World Nomads and compare policies here.